How To Store Mochi

 - Food coloring (optional)

-1. To make the ice cream balls, line a sheet pan with parchment paper.
+1. To make the ice cream balls, line a baking or sheet pan with parchment paper.
 Place ice cream balls onto the paper by using a small ice cream scoop.
 Pack the ice cream tightly, leaving a flat edge so that it will sit on your cookie sheet.
-It's best to freeze for 1 hour.
+It’s best to freeze for 1 hour.

 5. Lay two layers of plastic wrap and properly place the mochi circles.